MoFEM/mofem-cephas/mofem/doc/markdown/InstallationOnMacOSX.markdown

 If you have any problems, feedback or would like to suggest corrections, please email [cmatgu@googlegroups.com](mailto:cmatgu@googlegroups.com).
-Before you strat you need to install
+Before you start you need to install
 XCode [https://developer.apple.com/xcode/downloads/](https://developer.apple.com/xcode/downloads/)
 and XQuartz
 [http://xquartz.macosforge.org/landing/](http://xquartz.macosforge.org/landing/).